qiskit-community/qiskit-experiments/docs/tutorials/data_processing.rst

 counts data and IQ data [1], referred to as level 2 and level 1 data, respectively.
 Level 2 data corresponds to a dictionary with bit-strings as keys and the number of times the bit-string was measured as a value.
-Importantly, for some experiments, the backends can return a lower data level known as IQ data.
+Importantly for some experiments, the backends can return a lower data level known as IQ data.
 Here, I and Q stand for in phase and quadrature.
 The IQ are points in the complex plane